 The ABC rules for participants

-- A participant has to select his or her university when he or she subscribes for the ABC.
-Cycled trips of the participant, tracked with the free Naviki app, will then count for the selected university.
+- A participant has to select his or her university when he or she participates in the ABC.
+Cycled trips of the participant, tracked with the Naviki app, will count for the selected university.

-- A participant can select an academic discipline she or he belongs to.
-Trips cycled by the participant will then also count for the selected discipline.
+- A participant has to select the academic discipline she or he belongs to.
+Trips cycled by the participant will also count for the selected discipline.

-- In case a participant subscribes for the ABC after its start, all trips tracked before having subscribed (but after the start of the ABC) will count if they pass the above mentioned filters.
+- In case a participant enters the ABC after the ABC started, all trips recorded with the Naviki app before participating (but after the start of the ABC) count if they pass the above mentioned filters.

-- All kinds of bicycles are allowed – owned or rented, bike-sharing, electric bicycles, cargo bikes, etc.
+- All kinds of bicycles are allowed: normal, MTB, racing, cargo and e-bikes etc.

-- To ensure fair play in the Academic Bicycle Challenge, the ABC coordinators can check the trips of the participants.
-The ABC coordinators reserve the right to exclude any trips that they consider to be fake or questionable and to exclude participants from the ABC who cheat or behave unfair.
+- To ensure fair play, on suspicion of cheating the ABC coordinators can check accordant trips.
+The ABC coordinators have the right to exclude trips they consider to be fake or questionable and to exclude participants from the ABC who cheat or behave unfair.